 But first, let me tell you that most writing courses do centre on the feedback model.

-I studied Professional Writing and Editing at RMIT, which was (and still is) considered one of the best courses you could do if you wanted to become a published writer or author here in Melbourne, but because the course focused on the (very flawed) feedback and critique model, I remember graduating and being none-the-wiser to how to get published.
+I studied Professional Writing and Editing at RMIT, which was (and still is) considered one of the best courses you could do if you wanted to become a published writer or author here in Melbourne, but because the course focused on the (very flawed) feedback and critique model, when I graduated after two years of classes and workshops and critiques, I was none-the-wiser as to how to get published.
+We focused on the craft of writing, and the camaraderie with other writers.
+All well and good – but I wanted concrete steps to move forward from just chatting about my jottings!

 We spent so much time workshopping and critiquing that we never learnt the basics of plot, story structure and storytelling devices.
 It was all craft, craft, craft.

-In my favourite class, which was Creative Non-Fiction, I wrote an essay on the death of Princess Diana.
-My teacher (obviously) loved it, noting with my mark “you should try to get it published!”.
+In my favourite class (Creative Non-Fiction), I wrote an essay on the death of Princess Diana.
+My teacher loved it, noting in her effusive compliments, “you should try to get it published!”.

-My ego was certainly fluffed up, sure, but how exactly should I “try and get it published?”!
+My ego was certainly fluffed up, sure, but how, exactly, should I “try and get it published?”!
+And where?

-Fast forward 21 years and I now have two published books and thousands of essays and articles, but you should know that neither of my published books had paid critiques before I pitched them to a publisher.
+Fast forward 21 years and I now have two published books and thousands of published essays and articles, but none of this knowledge came from what I learned getting feedback and critiques.
+You should also know that neither of my published books had paid critiques before I pitched them to a publisher.

 Let’s explore these in more detail…